 A. Yes, the exhaust will have to be modified to clear the pass side shackle hanger.

 Q. How long does the conversion take to complete?

-A. Depending on options, the kit should take 20-40 hours to complete.
+A. Depending on your abilities, experience and options you chose, the kit should take 20-40 hours to complete.

 Q. What do I do about my ABS?

 A. We currently don't offer a retrofit kit for ABS on this generation.
 Dynatrac may be able to help, so give them a call @ 714-596-4461